 Mobile-User ACLs in Packet Filtering

 The Home Agent supports per user packet filtering.
-Packet filtering provides that, for a successfully authenticated registration request, the RADIUS server will return "inACL" and "outACL" attributes in an access response to the HA. "inACL" and "outACL" attributes identify the pre-configured ACLs on the HA that are applied to mobility bindings.
-An input ACL applies to traffic from the user leaving the tunnel.
-An output ACL applies to traffic sent to the user using the tunnel.
-The attributes are synched to the standby HA during normal sync and bulksync operation.
-Here are some additional conditions associate with this feature:
+This feature provides that for a successfully authenticated registration request, the RADIUS server will return "inACL" and "outACL" attributes in an access response to the HA. "inACL" and "outACL" attributes identify the pre-configured ACLs on the HA that are applied to mobility bindings.
+An input ACL will apply to traffic from the user leaving the tunnel.
+An output ACL will apply to traffic sent to the user using the tunnel.
+The attributes will be synched to the standby HA during normal sync and bulksync operation.

-•The show ip mobile binding command displays ACLs applied to a mobility binding.
-Only the ACLs downloaded at the time of initial authentication are applied.
-An ACL downloaded at the time of mobile re-authentication, for lifetime renewal, is not applied.
+ACLs applied to a mobility binding can be displayed by show ip mobile binding command.
+Only the ACLs downloaded at the time of initial authentication will be applied.
+An ACL downloaded at the time of mobile re-authentication, for lifetime renewal, will not be applied.

-Note Performance is significantly degraded when mobile user ACLs are applied to a large number of mobility bindings.
+Note There is significant performance degradation when mobile user ACLs are applied to a large number of mobility bindings.